ABOUT

 Leisure centres

 The uses of leisure centres are a positive way to encourage a healthy lifestyle for residents.
-A number of local councils run their own leisure centres which provide residents with the use of a number of sport courts.
+Many local councils run their leisure centres, providing residents with several sports courts.
 This allows citizens to socialise as well as enjoy sports together.
-Leisure centres also bring people together of all ages and encourage a community spirit.
+Leisure centres also bring people of all ages and encourage a community spirit.

 Parks

 A lot of councils have control over parks or green spaces in their communities.
 This encourages residents to walk and cycle in green a space which is essential for a healthy lifestyle.
-NALC encourages all local councils to publicise their green spaces and to make sure that they are kept clean and tidy.
+NALC encourages all local councils to publicise their green spaces and keep them clean and tidy.

 Planting trees

-The health and lifestyle benefits of having access to trees and green spaces are well written about, (see NHS Forest and The Woodland Trust for more information).
-Trees are known for their calming benefits and their ability to improve air quality.
-If you or your council is passionate about trees and green spaces then please see NALC’s links with The Woodland Trust through The Tree Charter.
+The health and lifestyle benefits of having access to trees and green spaces are well written about (see NHS Forest and The Woodland Trust for more information).
+Trees are known for their calming benefits and ability to improve air quality.
+If you or your council are passionate about trees and green spaces, please see NALC’s links with The Woodland Trust through The Tree Charter.

 Skate parks

-Owning and running a local skate park is a great initiative to encourage younger generations to be outside partaking in social and healthy activity and is low in cost to the council.
-There are numerous examples of local councils setting up their own skate parks and is a great initiative for the health and wellbeing of our communities.
+Owning and running a local skate park is a great initiative to encourage younger generations to be outside partaking in social and healthy activities and is low in cost to the council.
+There are numerous examples of local councils setting up their skate parks, and it is an excellent initiative for the health and wellbeing of our communities.

 Transport

-Transport, in rural communities especially, is important to link residents to the town or city centre.
-It decreases the chance of isolation and loneliness amongst residents and provides a safe and easy way for people to meet each other.
-Increasingly, more local councils are funding their own community buses and transport to ensure that its residents have access to shops, hospitals, green spaces and a reliable way to meet their friends and family.
+In rural communities, transport is essential to link residents to the town or city centre.
+It decreases the chance of isolation and loneliness among residents and provides a safe and easy way for people to meet each other.
+Increasingly, more local councils are funding their community buses and transport to ensure that their residents have access to shops, hospitals, green spaces and a reliable way to meet friends and family.

 Resources